Make-Ahead Mexican Lasagna

 - Turn off heat.
 Add in black beans, corn, refried beans and salsa, and mix to combine.
 Set aside.

-- Prepare aluminum pan or baking dish by spraying liberally with non-stick cooking spray.
+- Prepare a 9x13 aluminum pan or baking dish (or half size steam table tray, aluminum cake pan or roasting dish, etc.) by spraying liberally with non-stick cooking spray.

 - Pour in half of the tomato sauce and spread it over the bottom of the pan.

 - Layer two tortillas on top of the sauce, covering as much of the pan as you can.